mocte4/godotcolour-vim/README.md

 # godotcolour-vim
-Theme using the same colours as the GDScript editor in Godot Engine. contains some leftover mappings from https://github.com/tomasr/molokai
+Theme using the same colours as the GDScript editor in Godot Engine.
+Contains some leftover mappings from https://github.com/tomasr/molokai

 **Trying to perfectly replicate highlighting.** Any assistance with this is welcome.